solodev/cloud-documentation/src/Marketplace/Catalogs/Items/index.md

 ***Adding a one-time plan***

 - Click the + sign beside the Recurring plans to bring up a modal window.
-- Enter the Title
+- Enter the Title.
-- Select the Status
+- Select the Status.
-- Enter a price
+- Enter a price.
 - Enter the Quantity in the package with a value greater than or equal to 0.
 - Click Submit.